 1. UPS

 UPS has same-day delivery and competitive rates for large packages, partly thanks to the fact that the company has its own airline for air cargo.
-In addition to shipping, UPS also offers logistics solutions, such as warehousing and distribution, which can help businesses streamline their supply chain.
+With its global network, UPS is well-equipped to handle international deliveries and support cross-border logistics.
+In addition to shipping, UPS also offers logistics solutions, such as warehousing and distribution, as well as international freight forwarding services that support global commerce by managing cross-border shipments and customs clearance.

 2. DHL Group

 While DHL is now based out of Germany, it was actually founded in San Francisco and is still one of the heavy hitters in the US parcel delivery industry.
+DHL’s courier services worldwide are a crucial part of the global e-commerce infrastructure, supporting the industry’s growth by enabling efficient international shipping and logistics.
+DHL operates in over 220 countries worldwide, providing extensive international shipping services.
 While the DHL Group contains Deutsche Post, Europe’s leading postal and parcel provider, it also includes DHL Express and DHL eCommerce, which focus on parcel and express shipping solutions within the US and internationally.

 3. FedEx

 FedEx is one of the most popular delivery service companies for businesses, and for good reason.
+With a significant market cap, FedEx demonstrates its size and industry dominance among global courier companies.
 They offer home deliveries seven days a week, allowing companies to get their products into the hands of their customers even faster.
 Many businesses choose to ship with FedEx specifically because they can trust that their packages will be delivered safely and on time.
+FedEx offers package tracking, discounts, and small business grants to enhance customer experience.

 It’s one of the largest courier companies on the planet and offers international shipping as well.
+FedEx International services, such as FedEx International Priority and FedEx International Economy, provide reliable global logistics solutions, including customs clearance and express delivery for time-sensitive international shipments.
 Other services that make FedEx attractive are its top-notch package tracking, discounts and perks, and even small business grants.

 4. USPS